hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-**Note:** we are currently in the process of replacing all instances of "chainlet" with "chainCode" as we found that terminology more suitable.
+**Note:** We are currently in the process of replacing all instances of "chainlet" with "chainCode" as we found that terminology more suitable.
 You will still see references to chainlet in the code as we are going through this transition process.

 ### Verify Results